-- Prepare the Administrative Panel Hearing materials; - Record the Administrative Panel Hearing proceedings; - Escort participants into the Hearing room, grant breaks for participants, and distribute evidentiary materials; - Ensure proper decorum throughout the Administrative Panel Hearing; - Ensure the procedural soundness of the Administrative Panel Hearing; - Provide student conduct history of the Respondent during the sanctioning phase, if necessary;

-• Transcribe the findings of the Administrative Panel Hearing; • Compile the post-Hearing documentation, • Deliver notification to student parties.
+- Prepare the Administrative Panel Hearing materials; - Record the Administrative Panel Hearing proceedings; - Escort participants into the Hearing room, grant breaks for participants, and distribute evidentiary materials; - Ensure proper decorum throughout the Administrative Panel Hearing; - Ensure the procedural soundness of the Administrative Panel Hearing; - Provide student conduct history of the Respondent during the sanctioning phase, if necessary; - Transcribe the findings of the Administrative Panel Hearing; - Compile the post- Hearing documentation, - Deliver notification to student parties.

 The Investigator will present the Investigation Report, evidence, witnesses, allegation(s), and questions for deliberation.
-The Complainant and Respondent have the right to add or make additional comments about the facts of the case.
-The Panel may ask questions of the Investigator, Complainant,

-Respondent, and any witnesses.
+The Complainant and Respondent may make an opening statement about key points of the case.
+During the opening statement phase of the conduct process, the Complainant and the Respondent may not make character statements about themselves or others and may not make impact statements.
+Likewise, the Complainant and Respondent may make additional comments about the facts of the case.
+The Panel may ask questions of the Investigator, Complainant, Respondent, and any witnesses.
 The Complainant and Respondent may not question each other or witnesses directly, but may pose questions through the Investigator.
 Should new evidence be presented without prior discussion with the Investigator, the Hearing may be halted to consider the inclusion of this information.
 Impact statements will also be halted if they are shared prior to the sanctioning phase of the Hearing.
 In the event the Resource Person of the Hearing removes a student due to misconduct (Complainant, Respondent, or witnesses), the alleged misconduct will be forwarded to the Office of Student Conduct for additional processing, as appropriate.

 Following the Hearing, the Hearing Panel will deliberate and render a decision regarding the alleged misconduct, as well as determine any sanctions, if applicable.
 Should the Hearing Panel have any questions for the Investigator, the Complainant, and/or the Respondent during deliberations, the Hearing will reconvene so that all parties have the opportunity to hear and respond to other parties' responses.
-Outcomes of the Panel Hearing should be provided to the student(s) in writing within five (5) University working days, or as soon as practical, following the Panel Hearing.
+Simultaneous notification of outcomes of the Panel Hearing should be provided to the student(s) in writing within five (5) University working days, or as soon as practical, following the Panel Hearing.
 Decisions made through the Panel Hearing may be appealed by students utilizing the Disciplinary Appeal Procedures outlined in Part I, section C.5.